utahplt/ifT-benchmark/Sorbet/README.md

 > Q. Are any examples inexpressible?
 Why?

-Unlike TypeScript, where the `tree_node` failure case incorrectly passes typechecking due to trusted user-defined predicates, all examples (`filter`, `flatten`, `tree_node`, `rainfall`) are expressible in Sorbet.
-However, `filter_failure` required a stricter return type (`T::Array[Integer]`) instead of `T::Array[T.untyped]` to trigger a type error, as `T.untyped` is overly permissive in Sorbet.
-This highlights Sorbet’s lack of type predicates, which limits its ability to refine types within conditionals without explicit casts or type assertions.
+`tree_node` is inexpressible because Sorbet does not have type predicates.

+`filter` is inexpressible, again because it requires a predicate, though we have implemented a simple version of `filter`.

 > Q. Are any examples expressed particularly well, or particularly poorly?
 Explain.

 - Well-expressed: The `rainfall` example is expressed effectively in Sorbet.
 It uses `T::Hash[Symbol, T.untyped]` to model JSON-like data and `T.let` for type narrowing, closely mirroring the If-T pseudocode.
 The failure case (`rainfall_failure`) triggers a clear type error by casting `rainfall` to `String`, demonstrating Sorbet’s ability to catch invalid operations.
+- Poorly-expressed:
-- Poorly-expressed: The `flatten` example is less elegant than the If-T pseudocode.
+  + The `flatten` example is less elegant than the If-T pseudocode.
 Sorbet requires separate checks for `is_a?(Array)` and `length == 0`, unlike TypeScript’s `empty?` predicate, which combines both.
 Additionally, the use of `T.untyped` as the input type and multiple `T.let` assertions for type narrowing makes the implementation more verbose.
-The `filter` example also struggles with `T::Array[T.untyped]`, which is too permissive, requiring a return type adjustment to `T::Array[Integer]` to enforce errors.
+  + The `filter` example takes a boolean function instead of a type predicate.
+It also struggles with return type `T::Array[T.untyped]`, which is too permissive, requiring a return type adjustment to `T::Array[Integer]` to enforce errors.

 > Q. How direct (or complex) is the implementation compared to the pseudocode from If-T?